 The major selling point of the Aquarian Super-Kick II is its floating muffling system.
 Aquarian is quite proud of this feature and makes sure to discuss it in detail when advertising any drum head on which it is present.
 To be honest, we can’t blame them.
 The floating muffling system is intuitive and convenient.
 It uses a thin strip of acoustic felt to produce what the manufacturer describes as a “pre-dampened yet natural sound”.
 The use of felt is also advantageous as it absorbs high frequencies and unwanted sounds.
 It also minimizes vibration, allowing you to achieve a tone that is uncorrupted and pure.
 Drummers will also appreciate the patented Safe-T-Loc Hoop with which this drum head comes fitted.
 This hoop keeps the head firmly in place, virtually eliminating the risk of slipping or puckering during playing.
 This is a particularly useful feature for rock drummers, as is the head’s two-ply design, which allows it to hold up under some serious punishment.

 Much like the previous model from Evans, the Aquarian Super-Kick II tends to go for more than many other bass drum heads.
-If you think this is the head you need to make the most of your bass drum, you should be prepared to drop in or around $50 to get it.
 Unlike the Evans EMAD, this bass drum head can be rather uncooperative when it comes to tuning.
 There are multiple reports online from unhappy drummers detailing many minutes of fumbling with the head in an attempt to get tuning just right.
 Experienced players probably won’t have too much trouble tuning this drum head, but novices may want to take their search elsewhere until they have mastered the art of tuning.

 5. Remo Emperor X Coated